 Accountabilities MSE Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion.
 Informal Writing: Notes and Memos (4-5) Basic Business Writing (Grades 4-5) Basic Technical Writing (Guest speaker, Grade 5) Creative Writing: Storytelling, Myths and Legends Poetry (Corridos, Decimas, Haiku, etc.) Math Problem Journals Meet an Expert Intervention: This intervention is a small group activity.
 Professional individuals will be recruited to assist students in one-half hour sessions in areas that require student improvement.
-Experts in writing will include: local newspaper writers, college students majoring in English or Communication, technical writers, etc. Speaking and Listening: The MSE will require students to participate in the following activities to develop speaking and listening skills: • Question and answer (Investigative Interviews) • Science Fair presentations • LeGO Competitions • Portfolio creation • Timeline creation • Local history interviews • Lab presentations • Lab explorations • Field Trips (School will encourage participation) Classic Literature: Each grade level will have a classroom library of reference materials and core
+Experts in writing will include: local newspaper writers, college students majoring in English or Communication, technical writers, etc. Speaking and Listening: The MSE will require students to participate in the following activities to develop speaking and listening skills: Question and answer (Investigative Interviews) Science Fair presentations LEGO Competitions Portfolio creation Timeline creation Local history interviews Lab presentations Field Trips (School will encourage participation) Classic Literature: Each grade level will have a classroom library of reference materials and core